Toorak

 Toorak has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly impact an area's performance.
+Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified 21 projects likely affecting the region.
-Notable ones are One Toorak Place (Orchard Piper Carters Avenue), Orrong Rd, Toorak (707 Orrong Road), Grandview Prahran, and 671 Chapel Street.
-The following list details those most relevant.
+Notable initiatives include One Toorak Place (Orchard Piper Carters Avenue), Orrong Rd, Toorak (707 Orrong Road), Grandview Prahran, and 671 Chapel Street.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.